 Organization will use funds to provide in-person and virtual programming

 Sunflower Hill at Irby Ranch is a 31-unit affordable apartment complex providing independent living apartment homes for people with intellectual and developmental disabilities.
-The community, which was developed in partnership with SAHA, was completed in September 2020, Sunflower Hill at Irby Ranch is the first independent, affordable residential community for people with intellectual and developmental disabilities in the Tri-Valley, California.
+The community, which was developed in partnership with Satellite Affordable Housing Associates (SAHA), was completed in September 2020.
+Sunflower Hill at Irby Ranch is the first independent, affordable residential community for people with intellectual and developmental disabilities in the Tri-Valley, California.

 “Sunflower Hill at Irby Ranch is a model for providing quality community care,” said Supervisor Miley.
 “Their (Sunflower Hill’s) successful partnership with SAHA has created an enriching space for safe independence.
 I am very honored to be in a position to help ensure the continuation of their excellent programs, especially the essential virtual services during COVID.
 I personally understand the importance of Sunflower Hill and places like it because I have a nephew living with autism back East, and I extend my heartfelt congratulations on creating an exceptional community overall.”

 Under the direction of its Residential Programs Manager, Pratimajit Kaur, and along with Resident Services Coordinator, Lizeth Duarte, Sunflower Hill at Irby Ranch residents will be offered person-centered, in-person (when COVID restrictions permit) and virtual programs that teach new skills, build independent living skills, foster communication and engagement with others in the greater community, and promote friendships.
 “I’m so excited to be able to engage with small groups of residents to strengthen their independence skills and help them connect with others here at Irby Ranch and in the Pleasanton community,” said Kaur.